-The SD-45 locomotive contains one grain of wheat headlight bulb that is controlled by the track voltage.
-The headlight bulb simply plugs into its lamp socket and can be easily removed should the bulb expire.
-To remove the bulb, follow the cab removal instructions found in the lubrication section on the preceding pages.
-Once the cab has been removed from the chassis, pull the bulb from its connector.
+The Dash-8 locomotive contains one bayonet 18v headlight bulb that is controlled by the track voltage.
+The headlight bulb simply plugs into its lamp socket and can be easily removed should the bulbs expire.
+To remove the bulbs, follow the cab removal instructions found in the lubrication section on the preceding pages.
+Once the cab has been removed from the chassis, gently twist and push the bulb to unlock it from its lamp housing.
+Once unlocked, the bulb will pull out of the socket.
 Replacement bulbs are available directly from MTH Electric Trains.